hyd3sec/Azur3Alph4/README.md

 #### **Get-Endpoint**

-Enumerates an Azure endpoint to verify whether or not it belongs to a managed identity.
+Enumerates an Azure endpoint to verify whether or not it belongs to a managed identity

 #### **Get-ManagedIdentityToken**

 Grabs the Managed Identity Token from the endpoint using the extracted secret.
-Stores the value in a given variable.
+Stores the value in a given variable

 #### **Connect-AzAccount**

-Takes a username and password variable and automates SecureString conversion and connects to an Azure account.
+Takes a username and password variable and automates SecureString conversion and connects to an Azure account

 #### **Get-SubscriptionId**

-Gets the subscription ID using the REST API for Azure.
+Gets the subscription ID using the REST API for Azure

 #### **Get-ManagedIdentityResources**

-Uses the subscription ID to enumerate all resources that are accessible.
+Uses the subscription ID to enumerate all resources that are accessible

+#### **Get-ResourceActions.ps1**

+Enumerates all resources available using Azure token and lists permissions of each resource directly below it

 ## **Credits**

-- Big shout out to @nikhil_mitt for the CARTP course that got me started in Azure.
+- Big shout out to @nikhil_mitt for the CARTP course that got me started in Azure